Frequently Asked Questions

-What is the difference between AlphaVM-Pro and AlphaVM-Free?
+What is the difference between AlphaVM-Pro and AlphaVM-Basc?

 The main differences are:

-- AlphaVM-Free is limited to a single CPU.
+- AlphaVM-Basic is limited to a single CPU.
 AlphaVM-Pro supports SMP, currently up to 4 CPUs.

-- AlphaVM-Free CPU speed is limited.
+- AlphaVM-Basic CPU speed is limited.
 AlphaVM-Pro has much faster CPU

 - AlphaVM-Pro supports idle loop release.
 It is able to release the host CPU when the guest OS is idle.